Spring Garden Revival

 Cohasset Conservation Commission Guidelines for Flower Bed Maintenance Near Protected Areas

 Gardeners working near wetlands or protected areas in Cohasset must comply with the Wetlands Protection Act and local bylaws, which require permits for work within 10-25 feet of wetlands or streams.
-Activities may be seasonally restricted, especially during wildlife breeding (April-Aug).
-Protecting tree root systems is critical—avoid cultivation within the drip line, as 80% of roots are in the top 12 inches of soil.
-Use organic, low-impact practices and prioritize native, pollinator-friendly plants such as New England aster, black-eyed Susan, and bee balm.
-Delay perennial cutbacks until spring to protect overwintering insects.
-Mulch flower beds with 2-4 inches of organic material to control runoff and erosion, and use silt fencing on slopes during renovations.
-Coordinate with municipal pollinator and stormwater initiatives for best results.
-Cohasset Conservation Commission
+Activities may be seasonally restricted during wildlife breeding (April-Aug).
+Protect tree root systems by avoiding cultivation within the drip line, as 80% of roots are in the top 12 inches of soil.
+Use organic and low-impact practices, and prioritize native, pollinator-friendly plants such as New England aster, black-eyed Susan, bee balm, and milkweed.
+Delay perennial cutback until spring to protect overwintering insects.
+Mulch flower beds with 2-4 inches of organic material to control erosion, and use silt fencing on slopes during renovations.
+Coordinate with municipal pollinator initiatives and MS4 stormwater programs for compliance.

 41 Highland Avenue, Cohasset, MA 02025